 The Hotel: Thala Beach Nature Resort

 Located along private headland just a 10-minute drive from Port Douglas, with panoramic views of Double Island, Cape Tribulation, and even the Great Barrier Reef, Thala Beach Nature Reserve is for guests who want to take the time to be around nature.
 With bungalows spread throughout the tropical forest canopy, which provides habitats for local birds, plants, and animals, guests are surrounded by natural beauty.
-Choose to enjoy the surroundings, or take the shuttle to Port Douglas for shops and restaurants that might take your fancy.
+Choose to enjoy the surroundings, or take the shuttle to Port Douglas for shops and restaurants.

 Groupies can join onsite rangers on daily scheduled guided tours such as wallaby walks, nature discovery, bird watching, tree planting, coconut odyssey, and beach combing tours, or spend an evening stargazing at Thala’s specially-designed outdoor observatory.
 The resort also offers weekly evening presentations by local indigenous populations.
 Marked walking trails can be explored, or guests can relax by taking a dip in one of two freshwater freeform pools, or opting to get a massage at the resort’s Rejuvenate Massage Studio.